turingschool/front-end-curriculum/lessons/module-1/js-arrays.md

 * Google (for example: `reassign element in array javascript`)
 * Write down your question and move on.
 Then ask that question when we come back together!

-After this hour, we will come back together and continue with the remainder of this lesson.
+After this hour, we will continue with the remainder of this lesson guided primarily by your questions.

 ## Part 2: Class Discussion